galette/galettedoc/source/usermanual/contributions.rst

 Contributions are entirely configurable.
 There are two main types of contributions in Galette:

-* the ones that extends a membership (a montly or yearly membership for example),
+* the ones that extends a membership (a monthly or yearly membership for example),
 * the ones that do not extends membership, like donations.

-Contribution types management allows you to define a label, and if it extends the memebrship or not.
+Contribution types management allows you to define a label, and if it extends the membership or not.

 .. _reminders: